sagesteppe/QGIS_Lesson/README.md

 Now we can use some relevant layers to look for some areas which like promising scouting locations.
+Most all of these areas look pretty good!
+Although the lower left most looks pretty close to private, and deserves closer investigation.
+The furthest right most population looks pretty far off the beaten path, and the road conditions to it should be investigated; if things don't pan out at the populations near the major roads it is worth asking BLM staff about conditions out that way.

 https://user-images.githubusercontent.com/62572330/231862471-72b0349f-afe2-44a7-8419-9996d782ce14.mp4